Unstoppable Global Warming

-Unstoppable Global Warming: Every 1,500 Years is a book about climate change, written by Siegfried Fred Singer and Dennis T. Avery, which asserts that natural changes, and not CO_{2} emissions, are the cause of global warming.
+Unstoppable Global Warming: Every 1,500 Years is a book about climate change, written by Siegfried Fred Singer and Dennis T. Avery, which asserts that natural changes, rather than CO_{2} emissions, are the primary cause of global warming.
 Published by Rowman & Littlefield in 2006, the book sold well and was reprinted in an updated edition in 2007.

 The title refers to the hypothesis of 1,500-year climate cycles in the Holocene first postulated by Gerard C. Bond, mainly based on petrologic tracers of drift ice in the North Atlantic.

 Synopsis

-Over sixteen chapters the authors present their view of the natural cycles in the Earth's climate and argue that the current warming period is not caused by man-made greenhouse gas emissions.
+Over sixteen chapters the authors present their view of the natural cycles in the Earth's climate and argue against the view that the current warming period is primarily caused by man-made greenhouse gas emissions.

 The book begins with the Earth's climate timeline, starting from the formation of the Earth 4.5 billion years ago, and leading up to the Modern Warm Period.

 The book ends with a chapter titled "The ultimate failure of the Kyoto Protocol", which predicted that the Protocol would be unsuccessful in curtailing emissions.
 It covers the localised plummeting emissions associated with the collapse of the Soviet Union and what the book says is Russia's excess amount of Carbon Credits which, the book argues, will be purchased by European nations to offset their rising emissions.